 To keep it competitive, the 2019 facelift was much more comprehensive than a mere set of new bumpers and alloy wheels.
 As well as subtle design changes, there were bigger changes underneath, allowing plug-in hybrid and mild-hybrid powertrains to be fitted.
 The latter is fitted in all but the entry-level diesel, saving fuel by recuperating energy and giving the engine a helping hand to improve its efficiency.

 There’s only one diesel engine available: a 2.0-litre with two different power ratings of 161bhp or 201bhp.
 The entry-level D165 engine is available with front-wheel drive and a manual gearbox, or with an auto and four-wheel drive.
 The less powerful version has the lowest CO2 emissions of the range but still sits in the highest Benefit-in-Kind (BiK) bracket.
-Economy of around 41-44mpg means refills should be relatively few and far between, and road tax is cheap – as long as your Sport costs less than £40,000.
+Economy of around 41-44mpg means refills should be relatively few and far between, and VED (road tax) is cheap – as long as your Sport costs less than £40,000.